 Secrets Manager also integrates with AWS logging and monitoring tools, so an audit trail of each use exists and alerts can be generated.

-Whether you are an AWS pro or just getting started in the cloud, the Cloud Management Assessor can be used to automatically assess and monitor the security posture of your cloud accounts.
-At the same time, Tripwire Enterprise can be used to secure and monitor all your devices to help keep your secrets safe.
+Whether you are an AWS pro or just getting started in the cloud, Tripwire Configuration Manager can be used to automatically assess and monitor the security posture of your cloud accounts, as well as perform automatic remediation and enforcement of many common risks and settings.